Fiallo v. Bell: Decision

-From the outset of the decision, the Court emphasized the “limited scope of judicial inquiry into immigration legislation”, citing previous cases that have recognized Congressional power to expel or exclude aliens as “a fundamental sovereign attribute” (e.g., Harisiades v.
-Shaughnessy, Fong Yue Ting v.
-United States).
+From the outset of the decision, the Court emphasized the “limited scope of judicial inquiry into immigration legislation”, citing Shaughnessy v.
+Mezei which recognized Congressional power to expel or exclude aliens as “a fundamental sovereign attribute”, and more recent cases from the 1970s consistent with Mathews v.
+Diaz.

-In asserting a violation of equal protection, the appellants referenced previous border search cases (Almeida-Sanchez v.
+Appellants did not challenge the practice of judicial deference to congressional immigration policy decisions.
+The appellants asserted a violation of equal protection, referencing previous border search cases (Almeida-Sanchez v.
 United States and United States v.
-Brignoni-Ponce) for the holding that the judiciary is required “to protect the rights of citizens against immigration legislation.”
-The Court, however, refused to apply that principle to Congress’ authority to regulate alien entrance.
+Brignoni-Ponce) for their argument that the judiciary must scrutinize immigration legislation to protect the rights of citizens.
+The Court, however, found that these precedents did not limit Congress' authority to make classifications for regulating alien entrance, and refused to apply the principle.

-The Court was similarly unconvinced with the appellants’ attempt to apply stricter judicial scrutiny by claiming the discrimination within the statute (i.e., based on sex and illegitimacy) infringes on rights of citizens to familial relationships and denies due process.
+The Court was similarly unconvinced with the appellants’ attempt to apply stricter judicial scrutiny by claiming the discrimination within the statute (i.e., based on sex and illegitimacy) infringed on rights of citizens to familial relationships and denied due process.
 The Court cited its prior holding in the First Amendment case Kleindienst v.
-Mandel, in which the Court refused to exercise stricter scrutiny to ensure the executive branch had acted within its bounds to deny immigration.
+Mandel, in which the Court refused to apply the strict scrutiny standard to ensure the executive branch had acted within its bounds to deny immigration.
 To Fiallo, therefore, the Court applied the same judicial standard it had when a first amendment right was in question.

 Finally, given that the 1952 Act was amended in 1957 specifically to add illegitimate children and their mothers, the Court recognized that the omission of illegitimate children and their fathers was an “intentional choice” on the part of Congress.
 The Court, therefore, asserted that it was not its role to “probe” and “test” the reasons for Congress’ legislative actions.

 On April 26, 1977, the Supreme Court ruled against appellants Fiallo, Warner, and Wilson in a 6-3 majority with Justices Marshall, Brennan, and White dissenting.
 Justice Marshall was alone in writing a dissenting opinion.